jorgeavaldez/furry-octo-meme/README.md

 # Furry Octo Meme
-Basic Data Structures in JavaScript.
-Mostly as an exercise for myself.
+Basic search engine for text files.
+Reimplementation of the semester project for data structures in JavaScript using NodeJS.

+Also threw in some basic data structure implementations for good measure.

-## Implementations
+## Progress Check List
-- [x] Binary Search Tree
+- [x] AVL Tree
+- [x] Text Parsing
+- [ ] Text Processing
-- [x] Linked List
+- [x] Insertion into AVL Tree.
+- [ ] Indexing of text and position.
+- [ ] Index persistance.
-- [ ] AVL Tree
+- [ ] Index compression.
-- [ ] Red-Black Tree
+- [ ] Readable index stream.

-*The marked ones are working.
-The others are a work in progess.*

 ## Notes
-I decided to use the GitHub auto-generated repository name because I thought it was hilarious.:stuck_out_tongue:
+- I decided to use the GitHub auto-generated repository name because I thought it was hilarious.:stuck_out_tongue:
+- Kept RAM usage to a minimum with an asynchronous stream for parsing.